How Encryption At-rest and In-transit Works

 The best practices when using an in-transit encryption service include the following:

-Before a breach happens, develop data protection policies for your business based on best practices, hire a data network security consultant to provide recommendations, and invest in cybersecurity insurance to protect your company from liability.
+Anticipate breaches and develop data protection policies for your business, hire a data network security consultant to provide recommendations, and invest in cybersecurity insurance to protect your company from liability.
+Ensure you regularly monitor your systems for suspicious activity and train employees on data protection best practices, including spotting and recognizing potential security threats.

-Set up spam filters, phishing blocks, and malicious file-sharing detection to protect your data further.
-Use tools like GuardDuty to automatically detect unauthorized attempts to move or access data, such as Trojans trying to copy data to unknown or untrusted networks.
+To protect your data further, set up spam filters, phishing blocks, and malicious file-sharing detection.
+Use tools like GuardDuty to automatically detect unauthorized attempts to move or access data, such as trojans trying to copy data to unknown or untrusted networks.

 How VoIP Encryption Works

-Call and phone system encryption prevents terrible actors from intercepting messages and using the information for malicious purposes.
+Call and phone system encryption prevents terrible actors from maliciously intercepting messages and using the information.
 Our VoIP statistics article details that more companies are switching from traditional phone systems to VoIP because VoIP solutions increase productivity and provide cost-effective benefits.

-There are three basic steps to VoIP encryption: first, creating a secure connection during a call, and then your audio is broken down into data packets sent through an SRTP (Secure Real-time Transport Protocol).
+There are three basic steps to VoIP encryption: first, it creates a secure connection during a call.
+Second, your audio is broken down into data packets sent through a Secure Real-time Transport Protocol (SRTP).
 The third step entails unpacking the packets once your message arrives at the destination.
 This entire process happens milliseconds between when you speak and when the caller hears you.

 Here’s the summary of what happens during each step: